-There isn’t a business that doesn’t have some sort of confidential documentation that needs to be protected.
-The risks posed by any sensitive information going missing, either by misfortune or through criminal activity, are extremely high.
+Secure disposal of documents is a crucial process that a company must follow to avoid costly information breaches.
+There isn’t a business that doesn’t have some sort of confidential documentation that needs to be protected and the risks posed by any sensitive information going missing, either by misfortune or through criminal activity, are extremely high.
 Companies that hold a lot of paper-based documents and files are at a higher risk.

 What are confidential business documents?

 Confidential documents are any documentation that has personal information about an individual, customer or client.
 Personal data is information about an individual that can be used to identify him/her.

 It’s vital that everyone in a business understands what’s sensitive and what isn’t.
 Confidential documents can be anything from company financial records to employee details, home addresses, names and credit card numbers.

 Under GDPR legislation, if you hold sensitive information about anyone, they have the right to request that you completely dispose of this data and no longer hold any information about them.To ensure that the data is completely removed from your records and can’t be pieced back together, you will need to destroy the relevant documentation.
 A ‘shred all’ policy is recommended, as it’s the easiest policy to follow for any unwanted documents.
 This saves employees from having to make the decision on what is or is not classified as confidential.

 It’s important to follow confidential document destruction to prevent identity theft and theft of confidential information about your business.
 Although many businesses are now storing data electronically, the notion of a completely paperless office is unrealistic.
 Therefore, it’s essential that documents that are no longer needed are shredded, while storing those that are still in your possession in a safe place.

 The retention period of each document will depend on the type of document, the data that it contains and the industry you are in.
 Read our guide to document retention policies and retention periods for more information on this.